PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 The `prefect run` command replaces the `prefect run flow` command to run a flow from the CLI.

-`prefect run` can run flows locally without the backend (Prefect Server or Prefect Cloud), or with the backend by submitting to an agent.
+`prefect run` can run flows locally without the backend (Prefect Server or Prefect Cloud), with the backend by submitting to an agent, or with the backend but without an agent.
 It takes many options for lookup including a Python import name, a file path, the flow ID, the flow group ID, flow name, or project name.
 The flow run state change and log display has been entirely rewritten to be nice looking.

 `prefect run` supports the following options: